 In the New Testament, Jesus’ birth comes at an inconvenient time, in an inconvenient place, but he is generally greeted with goodwill.
 Joseph protects Mary and agrees to take care of the child who is not his.
 The innkeeper doesn’t have room for Mary, but tries to provide for her needs as best he can.
 Angels proclaim his birth and the shepherds abandon their work in order to come greet the child.
 The magi locate Jesus, give him gifts, and protect him from Herod.
 While the surah’s nativity comes with plenty of humility, the only warmth comes in the form of the date palm and the spring God provides for Mary.
 Jesus is said to be a sign and a source of God’s mercy, but the people greet Jesus with antipathy and the narrative ends with a threatening sermon.
 There is much less of the joy and goodwill that makes Christmas warm and fuzzy for Christian celebrants.

 I find it odd that the Quran should also put emphasis on Mary’s perpetual chastity because it has yet to show any concern over virginity.
 Divorced women are allowed to remarry, and no comment has been made on their value changing for their lack of virginity.
 Muhammad only married one virgin (Aisha), and so you can see in his life that virginity was not a particular concern.
 Granted, fasting from sex is part of Ramadan and pilgrimage, and sexual activity is considered a thing that makes one ritually unclean and unable to pray.
-Ritual uncleanliness is not the same thing as sinfulness, however, for many of the things that make you unclean are life necessities –like reproduction.
+Ritual uncleanliness is not the same thing as sinfulness, however, for many of the things that make you unclean are life necessities –like reproduction and burying the dead.
 That the Quran should sum up Mary’s virtue by her virginity strikes me as an appeal to the Christian culture of the time which made virginity/celibacy a paramount virtue.
-Many of the gnostic forms of Christianity really doubled down on the celibacy issue, not only elevating it but condemning all carnality in all situations (looking at you, Acts of Thomas with your Jesus-crashes-the-honeymoon-and-calls-sex-demon-making scene), and these groups are often the sources of extra-Biblical texts like the infancy gospels which the Quran’s accounts resemble.
+Many of the gnostic forms of Christianity really doubled down on the celibacy issue, not only elevating it but condemning all carnality in all situations (looking at you, Acts of Thomas with your Jesus-crashes-the-honeymoon-and-calls-sex-an-act-of-demon-making scene), and these groups are often the sources of extra-Biblical texts like the infancy gospels which the Quran’s accounts resemble.
 I’m fighting really hard against getting on my soapbox on tangents around this topic, so let’s wrap this point up quickly: The Quran has no narrative of celibacy as a virtue, Christianity and pseudo-Christianity of that time did.
 Also, Mary had retreated to the east when she encountered the angel, and East is a direction towards which Christians have historically directed their prayers (Jews pray towards the Temple, be that east or west).
-So from my viewpoint this story is one that is meant for Christians, catering to them to some degree by reassuring them that the perpetual virginity of Mary that they held so dear was true even if the child she bore was not God Incarnate.
+So from my viewpoint this story is one that is meant for Christians, catering to them to some degree by reassuring them that the perpetual virginity of Mary that they held so dear was true and good, even if the child she bore was not God Incarnate.

 This Mary to Feminism

 Mary’s righteousness in the Quran is represented almost exclusively by her virginity.
 Mary’s social isolation is problematic in combination with cultures that want women to hide from public view.
-That she is kept separate from society and conceals herself behind a screen reinforces that the ideal women should be exclusively private beings.
+That she is kept separate from society and conceals herself behind a screen reinforces that the perfectly pious woman should be an exclusively private being.
 This is where that hyper-virginity comes into play, for in places where virginity is held at premium value, Mary’s model of being sexually and socially chaste becomes a dangerous standard to push women into.
-The Quran naturally respects marriage and doesn’t advocate celibacy, but that Mary is the most praised female example of virtue and that such praise is tied in mostly with her protection of her chastity still sends a message.
+The Quran naturally respects marriage and doesn’t advocate celibacy, but that Mary is the most praised female example of virtue and that such praise is tied in mostly with her protection of her chastity still builds a message.
 Not only does her model set the standard for female virtue to an extreme, but then the gossipy and insanely lustful Egyptian women stand as the only non-believing women and form the other extreme.
 These examples inadvertently make a binary way of looking at women where they are either sexually/socially withdrawn and thus virtuous, or lecherous/gossipy and thus evil.
 Hopefully the Quran will provide more examples to dilute these extremes.

 Then there is that vow of silence.
 When standing before her accusers, Mary is bound by a vow –by a command, really– not to speak for the day.
 She is, whether the Quran intended to set this precedent or not, forced to depend on a male to communicate for her to the masses.
 Having given birth to a talking baby is implicitly supposed to vindicate her character before the community, but it is significant that Mary never gets to defend her own character.
 Other prophets have each had a time to stand before their accusers, defend their own character, direct their opponents to true faith in The God, and express their own trust in God.
-(Even though Lot fails to do that.)
+(Granted, Lot fails to do that.)
 Mary has quite a story to tell.
-In what should be her moment, she mandated into silence.
+In what should be her moment, she is mandated into silence.
 This undercuts her potential placement in the community of prophets despite her other credentials.

 Also, it bothers me that Jesus doesn’t defend his mother’s character either, and talks about himself instead.